Code-Institute-Submissions/SnapCards/README.md

 ### Features Left to Implement

-1 - Adding game levels - The addition of additonal amounts of cards would add to the game difficulty, espically combined with the timer feature which would require users to be quick and effective in recalling the position of each of the cards.
+1 - Adding game levels - The addition of additional amounts of cards would add to the game difficulty, especially combined with the timer feature which would require users to be quick and effective in recalling the position of each of the cards.

 2 - The addition of a rating system - The rating system would be based out of a star rating.
-The user would start with 5 stars and then when they complete the game a function would check against a number of arguments as to whether the user had x amount of attemtps and display stars based on this.
+The user would start with 5 stars and then when they complete the game a function would check against a number of arguments as to whether the user had x amount of attempts and display stars based on this.
 Example if the user took 30 clicks then they would get 5 stars, if they took 40 clicks then they would get 4 stars and so on.

 ## Testing